Campervan Cabling Tidy Up

 If a job is worth doing…

-Issue 1: Our batteries were contained in plastic battery boxes, in a difficult-to-access area in a side cupboard under the bed.
+1. Battery Housing: Our batteries were originally contained in plastic battery boxes, in a difficult-to-access area in a side cupboard under the bed.
 This is a good location in an electrical sense – right next to the fridge, our biggest user of the batteries’ stored energy.

 Although we don’t access the batteries very often, when we did need to it was a real pain getting access inside the boxes.